-This section provides an overview of the agency's general efforts and actions to ensure equal opportunity.
-Agencies have reviewed barriers to hiring during the previous plan period and identified recruitment strategies, processes, and training to address underutilization for this plan year.
+This section provides an overview of the Office's general efforts and actions to ensure equal opportunity.
+The Office has reviewed barriers to hiring during the previous plan period and identified recruitment strategies, processes, and training to address underutilization for this plan year.